-Q: True or False: A food labeled as “heart healthy” must be proven to likely prevent the development of heart disease.
+Q: True or False: A food labeled as “heart-healthy” must be proven to aid in preventing the development of heart disease.

 A: False – A claim such as this, which doesn’t name any specific disease, requires no evidence.
 If the label read “prevents heart disease’, there would need to be some evidence to back it up.

-Q: True or False: A food that increases or boosts “energy” must contain one of a few select nutrients, including vitamin B12 or vitamin D.
+Q: True or False: A food that increases or boosts “energy” must contain a few select nutrients, including vitamin B12 or vitamin D.

 A: False – “Energy” is a more enticing way of saying “calories.”
 All foods contain calories and therefore provide energy.

-Q: True or False: The American Heart Association’s checkmark may only appear on foods that are low in both saturated fat and added sugar, and high in dietary fiber.
+Q: True or False: The American Heart Association’s checkmark may only appear on foods that are low in saturated fat, added sugar, and high in dietary fiber.

 A: False – Any food that is low in saturated fat and cholesterol may bear the checkmark.
 This means that almost anything that isn’t made from an animal or prepared with animal fat, coconut oil, or palm oil may carry the symbol.

-Q: True or False: A “natural” meat or poultry is one that contains no artificial ingredients and is only minimally processed.
+Q: True or False: A “natural” meat or poultry contains no artificial ingredients and be only minimally processed.

 A: True – Meat and poultry are the only foods that have a specific definition for what “natural” means.

 Q: True or False – 10% of people have celiac disease, and another 20% are gluten-sensitive.